Too much cholesterol (“koh-LEHS-tuh-rahl”) in your blood can cause heart disease or a heart attack. About 1 in 6 American adults has high cholesterol.

 As your cholesterol gets higher, so does your risk of heart disease.
 Take these steps to lower your cholesterol and reduce your risk of heart disease:

-Ask your doctor if you also need a special diet or medicine to help lower your cholesterol.
+Ask your doctor if you also need to follow a special diet or take medicine to help lower your cholesterol.

 To learn more, watch this short presentation on managing cholesterol.